Georgantas/software-defined-radio-course-notes/Lesson 7 - Complex Numbers in DSP/notes.md

 ![fsk](fsk.png)

 The block called Quadrature Demod in GNU Radio implements the method for frequency demodulation presented in the video.
-Notice that it takes complex input and produces real-valued (float) output which is a sequence of angles.
+Notice that it takes complex input and produces real-valued (float) output which is a sequence of angle changes (see diagram above, think of the helix).

 * note: the second drawings are the helix view.